-When you’re still young and relatively small, the business world is definitely an exciting place; and it might seem tempting to handle every single task yourself.
+When you’re still young and relatively small, the business world is definitely an exciting place and it might be tempting to handle every single task yourself.
 Some business owners even hesitate with hiring their own team as they’re trying to stay in complete control – and, needless to say, their businesses end up suffering.

-As a small business, there are, in fact, a lot of processes you might want to consider outsourcing.
-It will free up your hands a bit, after all, and make it easier for you to focus on what truly matters such as your actual strengths.
+As a small business, there are in fact a lot of processes you might want to consider outsourcing.
+It will free up your hands a bit and make it easier for you to focus on what truly matters and build on your actual strengths.

 What you should not outsource: Your strengths

-First of all, it’s a good idea to look at everything you might want to keep to yourself.
+First of all, it’s a good idea to consider tasks you might want to keep doing yourself.
 As long as you manage to keep your selling points and your biggest strengths onboard, most of the other tasks can definitely be handed over to someone else.